Vietnam.vn - Nền tảng quảng bá Việt Nam

 PHOTO: NTT

 Dong Xuan Market in Berlin, along with Sa Pa Market in Prague, Czech Republic, are the two largest Vietnamese markets in Europe, and perhaps the two largest Vietnamese markets outside of Vietnam.
-When talking about markets, it is impossible not to mention food.
-In comparison, Sa Pa Market has restaurants concentrated in crowded rows and is more diverse in regions, while Dong Xuan Market has fewer restaurants scattered around, but the food is equally delicious and rich.
-In fact, many ingredients that are difficult to find in Germany, such as eel, are brought through Sa Pa Market and then to Dong Xuan Market.
-The same goes for many fruits such as lychee, dragon fruit, etc. In addition, the prices at Dong Xuan Market are more expensive than at Sa Pa Market.
+Speaking of markets, one cannot ignore the food.
+In comparison, Sa Pa Market has restaurants concentrated in rows, offering a wider variety of regional cuisines, while Dong Xuan Market has fewer, more scattered restaurants, but the food is just as delicious and diverse.
+In fact, many ingredients that are difficult to find in Germany, such as eel, are brought through Sa Pa Market first, and then to Dong Xuan Market.
+Many fruits like lychees and dragon fruit are also sourced this way.
+Furthermore, prices at Dong Xuan Market are higher than at Sa Pa Market.

 Một vòng món Việt ở Đức- Ảnh 16.